Comprehensive Guide to Different Types of Tires

 All-terrain tires are available in various sizes and widths to fit cars, minivans, SUVs, and light trucks.
 They are often marked with a “T” designation to distinguish them from all-weather tires.

-All-terrain tires are designed to be used primarily at slow speeds on rough terrain, and at higher rates, they can’t provide the traction needed for safe driving on wet roads or in dry conditions.”
+All-terrain tires are designed to be used primarily at slow speeds on rough terrain, and higher rates, they can’t provide the traction needed for safe driving on wet roads or in dry conditions.”

 8. All-purpose or Trail Tires